MahinVazifeh/BrainteaserProject_WeatherDataCollection/README.md

-# BRAINTEASER
+# 🧠 BRAINTEASER

-The BrainTeaser project is a data science initiative that aims to harness the potential of big data, including health, lifestyle, and environmental data, to provide support for patients with amyotrophic lateral sclerosis (ALS) and multiple sclerosis (MS), along with their clinicians.
-Leveraging cost-efficient sensors and applications, BrainTeaser integrates large clinical datasets containing both patient-generated and environmental data.
+The BrainTeaser Project is a large-scale, multinational data science initiative conducted across Spain, Italy, and Portugal.
+It aims to enhance clinical support for patients with Amyotrophic Lateral Sclerosis (ALS) and Multiple Sclerosis (MS) by integrating multimodal data from clinical records, environmental monitoring, and patient-generated sources.
+Utilizing cost-effective sensors and smart applications, BrainTeaser collects and analyzes health, lifestyle, and environmental data to deliver personalized, data-driven insights for both patients and clinicians.

-I developed the following codes to collect and preprocess weather data for the three countries involved in this project: Italy, Spain, and Portugal.
-The main components of the code are:
+Within this project, I developed code modules for the automated collection, integration, and preprocessing of weather condition data across the three participating countries—Italy, Spain, and Portugal.
+These components enabled the alignment of large-scale environmental datasets with clinical timelines, supporting longitudinal exposure analysis for patients with ALS and MS.

+## 💻 Code Components

+### `WeatherDataCollection.py`
+This script handles the initial collection and preparation of weather data.
+Its main components are:

-Data Collection: Gathering large-scale weather data from the Copernicus (E-OBS dataset), a key European data source.
+* **Data Collection**: Gathers large-scale weather data from the **Copernicus (E-OBS dataset)**, a key European data source.

-Location Mapping: Calculating the closest European weather station locations that correspond to the project’s MS patient locations.
+* **Location Mapping**: Calculates the closest European weather station locations corresponding to the project’s MS patient locations.

-Dataset Preparation: Preparing the weather dataset to be integrated with air quality data, another key dataset collected within the project.
+* **Dataset Preparation**: Prepares the collected weather dataset for integration with air quality data, another crucial dataset within the project.

-(All three above in one script: WeatherDataCollection Python Code)
+### `Missing_Weather_Data_Imputation.py`
+This script addresses missing data within the weather datasets:

-Data Imputation: Addressing missing data in certain locations using the K-Nearest Neighbor (KNN) imputation method, with Euclidean distance as the metric.
-(Missing_Weather_Data_Imputation Python Code)
+* **Data Imputation**: Fills in missing data in specific locations using the **K-Nearest Neighbor (KNN) imputation method**, with Euclidean distance as the metric.

+## 🗓️ Data Collection Period & Copernicus Versions

-In this project, clinical and environmental data, including air pollution and weather data, are being collected from 2011 to 2024.
-As a result, the weather data is organized into four parts based on the collection years: 2011 to 2021, 2022, 2023, 2024
+Clinical and environmental data, including air pollution and weather data, are being collected from **2011 to 2024**.
+Consequently, the weather data is organized into four distinct parts based on the collection years: **2011-2021, 2022, 2023, and 2024**.

-Copernicus updates the dataset annually, releasing new versions each year.
+Copernicus updates its dataset annually, releasing new versions each year.
 Below are the relevant Copernicus versions that include the data for the years of interest:

-2011 - 2021: Version 25
+* **2011 - 2021**: Version 25

-2022: Version 27
+* **2022**: Version 27

-2023: Version 29
+* **2023**: Version 29

-2024: Version 30
+* **2024**: Version 30